How LIHD and CWMA Support the Lopez Island Clinic and What’s Next

 With a healthcare-affiliated business career, he co-founded two Adult Family Homes with his wife, Terry, led multiple medical teams to Haiti following the 2010 earthquake, and built a distribution team for defibrillators and pacemakers.
 A Lopez Island property owner for 28 years, he brings experience in both entrepreneurship and medical technology.

-Corey Casper – Community Member
+Corey Casper – Community Member (Resigned December 2025)

 A physician-scientist and healthcare executive with a three-decade career leading research, care, and innovation in infectious disease, cancer, and other major health conditions, he currently serves as Chief Research Officer at Banner Health and has been internationally recognized for his leadership at the University of Washington and Fred Hutch Cancer Center, including building the first comprehensive cancer center in sub-Saharan Africa and overseeing quality of care initiatives for Fred Hutch and Banner Health.
 He has lived on Lopez Island with his family for the past five years.

-Heather Arps – Community Member
+Heather Arps – Community Member/LIHD Commissioner beginning January 2026

 A licensed Certified Nursing Assistant (CNA), she has nearly 45 years of experience in hospice and home care, including 37 years serving the Lopez Island community through roles at the Lopez Island Clinic and Hamlet House.
 She continues to provide home and hospice care locally, bringing deep knowledge of direct care and a strong commitment to advocating for compassionate, accessible healthcare on Lopez.